 Most bloggers fill their calendars weeks or months in advance.
 I would love to accommodate everyone’s scheduling needs, but I simply can’t.
-As of January 2017, I’m filling post spots at least two months in advance, often further out.
+As of right now, I’m filling post spots three to four months in advance, sometimes further out.

 DO: Follow up during the month your book is scheduled for review.

 Sometimes an author (or publicist) drops me a quick line to make sure I’ve got everything I need and we’re still on track for a review posting soon.
 I’m always impressed to get these emails.
 I think it shows a lot of organization and professionalism.
 This is also a great time to remind me (or any blogger) that you’re interested in other types of posts like interviews, guest posts, etc. Lots of bloggers are open to those.
 I know I am!

 DO: Tweet about the review or respond to my social media posts about it.